Football Illegal Bat Penalty

 In the field of play, a ball cannot be batted towards the opponent’s goal line.
 While in the endzone, a player cannot bat or punch the ball in any direction.
 The final most common situation for a batted ball occurs when an offensive player bats a backward pass towards the opponent’s goal line.
 This situation occurs when the backward pass is still in the air.

 An illegal bat penalty ranges in consequences among different leagues.
 In the NFL, a 10 yard penalty is given.
 College football also has a 10 yard penalty but also enforces a loss of down to the offending team.
-High school football utilizes the spot of the foul rule when dealing with an illegal bat by a player.
+NFHS (High school football) utilizes the spot of the foul rule when dealing with an illegal bat by a player.

-The signal for an illegal bat is shown by pointing to the left shoulder.
+The signal for an illegal bat is shown by pointing to both shoulders.
 If dealing with an illegal kick, you will also need to add an extended toe in a kicking motion.
 The referee will also point with an outstretched arm to the offending team.

 - Any player bats or punches the ball towards the opponent’s goal line.